nguyenthuyt/whale_analysis/README.md

 ---

 ## Usage
-The crypto arbitrage analysis is hosted on the following GitHub repository at: https://github.com/nguyenthuyt/whale_analysis
+The whale fund analysis is hosted on the following GitHub repository at: https://github.com/nguyenthuyt/whale_analysis

 ### **Run instructions:**
-To run the crypto arbitrage analysis, simply clone the repository or download the files and launch the **risk_return_analysis.ipynb** in JupyterLab
+To run the whale fund arbitrage analysis, simply clone the repository or download the files and launch the **risk_return_analysis.ipynb** in JupyterLab

 To launch JupyterLab, follow these steps: